deadlyvipers/dojo_rules/introduction.md

-introduction, then add, commit and push your change to the fork
+introduction, then add, commit and push your change to the fork edited